Chhavigoyal02/Cars-Sales-Prediction-ML-Model/README.md

 --> Step-5: Evaluating the Model.Plot the graph of Model Loss Progression During Training/Validation between Training and Validation Losses and Number of Epochs. hence,find out the y_predict by X_test.

+                                                * FINALLY YOU GET THE WANTED CAR SALES AMOUNT!!*